nirajp82/DockerAndKubernetes/01_10_Docker EssentialCommands.md

 * `docker ps -a -q`:
 List Only Container IDs.
 For scripting and automation purposes, you can use `docker ps -a -q` to extract only the IDs of all containers.
 This minimalist output is handy when you need to pass container IDs as parameters to other commands.

+* `docker images [OPTIONS] [REPOSITORY[:TAG]]`:
+Lists all Docker images stored locally on your system.
+The docker ps -a command, on the other hand, is used to list all Docker containers, including both running and stopped containers.

 * `docker stop container-id`:
 Stop a Running Container.
 To gracefully stop a running container, use `docker stop` followed by the container's ID.
 Docker sends a SIGTERM signal to the main process inside the container, allowing the process to shut down gracefully.
 The container is given a specific amount of time (default is 10 seconds) to stop and perform any necessary cleanup operations before it is forcefully terminated.
 Please note, if a container does not respond to the SIGTERM signal within the specified timeout period, Docker will forcefully terminate the container using a SIGKILL signal, which can result in data corruption or loss if the application is in the middle of critical operations.